mperham/blog/content/post/2015-09-24-storing-data-with-redis.md

 There are several questions to answer when determining how to use Redis for different datasets:

-1. Can I flush with the dataset without affecting other datasets?
+1. Can I flush the dataset without affecting other datasets?
 2. Can I [tune the persistence strategy][0] per dataset?
    For transactional data, you want real-time persistence with AOF.
    For cache, you want infrequent RDB snapshots or no persistence at all.